 When Should I Spend My Emergency Fund?

 As the name implies, you should only spend your emergency fund on serious emergencies.
-Of course, what constitutes an emergency may differ from person to person.
+Of course, what constitutes as an emergency may differ from person to person.
 To determine if one of my customers truly has an emergency expense, I typically ask them three questions: Is it necessary?
 It is unexpected?
 And is it urgent?
 If they answer yes to these questions, it generally makes sense for them to pay for the expense using their emergency fund.

 Spending your emergency fund on necessary expenses